-• If any sampled item has been used other than on the contract to which it accountable, PAs 1991 will check for contractual authorization or the written consent of the PCO.
-1992 1993 FACTORS FOR THE PA TO ADDRESS IN AUDIT REPORT FOR IDENTIFIED 1994 1995 NONCOMPLIANCES: 1996 • Explain whether the contractor is using the property, and whether that use is as authorized by the contract to which the property is accountable.
-1997 If there is unauthorized property use on other contracts, explain the nature of that 1998 • property use, whether the contractor used the property to perform work on other 1999 Government contracts or commercial work, how much of the property was used, and if 2000 there are any facts concerning that unauthorized use the PA could not verify.
-2001 2002 2003 PMSA ELEMENT 15 - DECLARATION OF EXCESS 2004 2005 2006 REOUIREMENT: FAR 52.245-1(f)(1)(viii)(A), Utilizing Government property: "The Contractor shall promptly 2007 disclose and report Government property in its possession that is excess to contract 2008 performance."
-2009 2010 2011 BACKGROUND: 2012 Retention of unneeded Government property adds costs to the contract, exposes the Government to unnecessary risk of loss, and prevents effective reutilization of that property.
-2013 Potential additional costs for retained property include costs to store the property, costs to 2014 maintain complete, current, and auditable property records, costs to perform and report periodic 2015 inventories, and costs to maintain the property in usable condition.
-2016 2017 2018 FAR 52.245-1(j)(3) requires that excess property be submitted on an inventory disposal schedule no later than 30 days after the contractor determines the property to be excess, or 60 2019 days after completion of contract deliveries or performance.
-2020 2021 2022 While the elements of Declaration of Excess, Disposal, and Property Closeout are related, the populations used to test each are different because PAs are assessing separate actions.
-When 2023 testing the element of Declaration of Excess, PAs are determining whether the contractor is 2024 effectively identifying excess property so that it can be reported as such.
-The PA is tasked with 2025 determining whether all property that should have been declared as excess has been declared as 2026 excess.
-2027 2028 2029 When testing the element of Disposal, the PA is determining whether property that the contractor reported as excess, and submitted to plant clearance, was disposed of in a timely 2030 manner.
-Incorrectly using a Disposal population to test Declaration of Excess excludes all items 2031 that are excess to contract needs that the contractor may have failed to declare as excess, as well 2032 as all excess items for which the contractor was relieved of stewardship through other means 2033 2034 (e.g., transferred to another contract, returned to the buying activity.)
-2035
+- Explain whether the contractor is using the property, and whether that use is as authorized by the contract to which the property is accountable. - If there is unauthorized property use on other contracts, explain the nature of that property use, whether the contractor used the property to perform work on other Government contracts or commercial work, how much of the property was used, and if there are any facts concerning that unauthorized use the PA could not verify.

+PMSA ELEMENT 15 - DECLARATION OF EXCESS

+"The Contractor shall promptly disclose and report Government property in its possession that is excess to contract performance."

+Retention of unneeded Government property adds costs to the contract, exposes the Government to unnecessary risk of loss, and prevents effective reutilization of that property.
+Potential additional costs for retained property include costs to store the property, costs to maintain complete, current, and auditable property records, costs to perform and report periodic inventories, and costs to maintain the property in usable condition.

+FAR 52.245-1(j)(3) requires that excess property be submitted on an inventory disposal schedule no later than 30 days after the contractor determines the property to be excess, or 60 days after completion of contract deliveries or performance.

+While the elements of Declaration of Excess, Disposal, and Property Closeout are related, the populations used to test each are different because PAs are assessing separate actions.
+When testing the element of Declaration of Excess, PAs are determining whether the contractor is effectively identifying excess property so that it can be reported as such.
+The PA is tasked with determining whether all property that should have been declared as excess has been declared as excess.

+When testing the element of Disposal, the PA is determining whether property that the contractor reported as excess, and submitted to plant clearance, was disposed of in a timely manner.
+Incorrectly using a Disposal population to test Declaration of Excess excludes all items that are excess to contract needs that the contractor may have failed to declare as excess, as well as all excess items for which the contractor was relieved of stewardship through other means (e.g., transferred to another contract, returned to the buying activity.)

 While the declaration and disposal of excess property are often required steps for a contractor performing property closeout, the element of Property Closeout covers other actions as well (i.e., final physical inventory performance, reporting, investigating, and securing closure of all loss cases, and reporting the contract property closeout to the PA.)
-Because of this, the population for the element of Property Closeout is contracts with a final delivery date that has past, or that have been fully performed.
+Because of this, the population for the element of Property Closeout is framed using contracts with a FDD that has past, or that have been fully performed.
 When testing Property Closeout, the PA is determining whether all closeout actions have been performed.

-2044 PROCEDURES: In order to be compliant, the contractor's procedures must address how the 2045 contractor will promptly identify property that is excess to contractual requirements.
-Typically, identification of excess property will involve some type of review of property that the contractor 2046 is not currently using.
-The contractor will then need to determine whether to initiate a disposal 2047 action or to justify continued retention of the property that is not in current use.
-The contractor's 2048 procedures must detail the methodology and frequency of such a review and describe how the 2049 review of excess property will be documented.
-The PA must ensure that the contractor's 2050 intervals of review are frequent enough to allow for maximum reutilization and reduction of 2051 2052 contact costs.
+In order to be compliant, the contractor's procedures must address how the contractor will promptly identify property that is excess to contractual requirements.
+Typically, identification of excess property will involve some type of review of property that the contractor is not currently using.
+The contractor will then need to determine whether to initiate a disposal action or to justify continued retention of the property that is not in current use.
+The contractor's procedures must detail the methodology and frequency of such a review and describe how the review of excess property will be documented.
+The PA must ensure that the contractor's intervals of review are frequent enough to allow for maximum reutilization and reduction of contact costs.